edave64/MediaEmbedder/README.md

-# MediaEmbed
+# MediaEmbedder

-MediaEmbed is a javascript library for parsing and creating links and embedding codes for media hosting services.
+MediaEmbedder is a javascript library for parsing and creating links and embedding codes for media hosting services.
 While parsing, it also supports outdated embedding codes, so it can be used to get rid of flash-player embeds.

 Currently, these services are supported: